 The Koonung Mullum Forestway Association was a local environment group that campaigned to save the Koonung and Mullum Mullum Creek valleys from freeway construction in Melbourne's east.

-My involvement began after the newly elected Kennett government reinstated the project and began clearing bushland.
+I joined the campaign after a newly elected government reinstated the project and began clearing bushland.

 Over the next four years, I organised protests and public meetings, produced newsletters, flyers and posters and wrote dozens of media releases, earning regular coverage in local and metro media.

-The Bracks government ultimately preserved the most sensitive section of the Mullum Mullum valley by adding a 1.6km tunnel to the design of the EastLink project.
+The state government ultimately preserved the most sensitive section of the Mullum Mullum valley by adding a 1.6km tunnel to the design of the EastLink project.

 27 January 1996: Supporters join the KMFA's 24 hour occupation of the Koonung Creek valley in North Balwyn.
 The occupation lasted for 76 days, until police used excavators, chainsaws and jackhammers to remove protesters from trees, a tripod and a concrete lock-on device.
 The dramatic end to the occupation was covered by all major television, radio and print outlets, including a live broadcast by Channel 9's Today program.
 Channel 9 news described us as "polite protestor[s]" who "vowed to continue their good natured protest downstream".